In your meeting with Zoran Mamdani, you have not endorsed him yet.

 On the advice of counsel, I respectfully decline to answer the question pursuant to my Fifth Amendment rights under the Constitution.

-Remember, there's they're struggling.
+Remember, they're struggling.

 Should we call them internment camps or concentration camps?

-No, they would be temporary prisons uh to hold people that violated our laws and that are going to be deported.
+No, they would be temporary prisons to hold people that violated our laws and that are going to be deported.

-They're not concentration camps, they're not internment camps, people that violated our laws and didn't respect our borders and our sovereignty.
+People that violated our laws and didn't respect our borders and our sovereignty.

 Take a listen.

-So, Mr. Howell, I have a couple of questions for you.
+So Mr. Howell, I have a couple of questions for you.

 Very straightforward, yes or no.